You’ve spotted it—lesions of tan or brown discoloration on the leaves of your favorite plant. But what is it?

 You can use neem oil safely on vegetable crops because it’s organic and biodegradable.
 This home remedy is widely used as an organic fungicide to treat a wide range of plant problems.

-You can buy a neem oil all-purpose treatment like Neem Max and use it on affected plants.
-Or, you can make a DIY anthracnose treatment.
+You can purchase a neem oil all-purpose treatment, such as Neem Max, and apply it to affected plants.
+Or you can make a DIY anthracnose treatment.

-To make a basic homemade spray for this purpose, combine 2 tablespoons of neem oil with 2 tablespoons of liquid soap and a gallon of water.
+To make a basic homemade spray, combine two tablespoons of neem oil with two tablespoons of liquid soap and 1 gallon of water.

 Shake well and apply to plants where the disease is already present.